-How to create organizational values that spark productivity
+How to define and create organizational values that inspire employees

 There are many ways to drive employee productivity.
 One way is to create organizational values.